How to Seal Tile, Marble,

 good care must be taken by prior testing, to ensure that the film former

 will properly absorbed into the surface.
-If you seal the surface to well,
+If you seal the surface too well,

 the penetrating sealer will be a bond breaker between the surface, and